 - Do not try to brush areas larger than a dime.
 Larger areas must be sprayed.

 - Use an approved automotive paint respirator and WEAR safety goggles and gloves when handling automotive paint to protect your eyes and skin!!
 Please read the information below for best results.

 - When spraying, always test for paint compatibility.
 Paint an inconspicuous part of the vehicle, let dry and see if there is any reaction.

-Do not apply our paint over enamel paint or enamel primer.
+- Do not apply our paint over enamel paint or enamel primer.

-Do not spray primer, paint or clearcoat in direct sunlight!
+- Do not spray primer, paint or clearcoat in direct sunlight!

-First time?
+- First time?
 Did you know you can completely remove any new paint with automotive lacquer thinner and start over without damaging the original finish?

 - Make sure you use SEM Adhesion Promoter if you are spraying a plastic, rubber or chrome surface.
 Failure to do so will result in the paint peeling off within a few months!
 This goes under the primer, basecoat and clearcoat.
 If you are spraying over a surface which has already been painted, then you just need to scuff the area down to give the paint a good surface to bond to.

 Additional Touch Up Paint Directions and Tips